ConfederacyOfGaia/Gaia/zephyrlands.md

 ## Animals

 The Zephyrlands have the usual wild animal species, but also has a number of animals that don't exist in our world, including the otak (from Earthsea) and the torro (a small, intelligent monkey).
-Both of these species are not particularly dangerous, and will mainly appear in the action as familiars or because the players have martial arts experience.
+These are detailed in [their own page](animals.md).

 ## Magic

 The land, and nature, is imbued with a subtle magic.
 Low-level nature magic is common, but arcane magic has almost disappeared since the Great Devastation.
 Some people develop and affinity for nature, and learn some simple nature magics; a few of these people become *druids*.  *Mages* learn to manipulate the arcane forces of the universe into the effects they desire, using the force of their will alone.
 Where druids work in harmony with nature, mages are often contrary to nature; for this reason, druids are often suspicious toward, or occasionally downright hostile to, mages.
+There are rumors of other types of magic in the lands, but the average Zephyran will only have heard rumors.

 Low-powered magic items are common, especially those that can be produced by druids, like potions and salves.
 Most druids learn to brew potions early in their career.
 After the destruction of the schools of magic, more powerful magic itemssuch as enchanted weapons, armors, and more esoteric items, have mostly disappeared.